-As at 31 December 2020 deferred tax assets of KZT 325,340,691 thousand (31 December 2019: KZT 234,111,296 thousand) were recognised by the subsidiary of NBK, KSF JSC.
+As at 31 December 2021 deferred tax assets of KZT 345,754,161 thousand (31 December 2020: KZT 325,340,691 thousand) were recognised by the subsidiary of NBK, KSF JSC.
 Management of KFS JSC assessed the recoverability of deferred tax assets and concluded that KFS JSC would have sufficient taxable income after taking into account deductible temporary differences and it is appropriate to recognise deferred tax assets.
+The recovery of the deferred tax asset will take place upon the amortisation of the discount on these investments through an adjustment to interest income.
+The carrying amount of the deferred tax asset is subject to the reassessment at the end of each reporting period.
+KSF JSC will reduce the carrying amount of the deferred tax asset, if necessary.
+Therefore, at the reporting date, the deferred tax asset represents an adjustment to initial recognition and subsequent amortisation of that amount.